Pakistan picks up its COVID vaccination drive just in time | DW | 23.06.2021

 The number of COVID cases in Pakistan has drastically decreased in the past few weeks.
 On Monday, 660 new cases were registered and 25 deaths were reported, the lowest numbers in the past eight months.

-The government target is to vaccinate 70 million persons by the end of 2021, according to the health minister.
+The government target is to vaccinate 70 million people by the end of 2021, according to the country's health minister.

-However, since last week, Pakistan has seen a temporary shortage of doses, and there is concern second shots could be delayed.
+But since last week, Pakistan has seen a temporary shortage of doses, and there is a concern that second shots could be delayed.

-Zainab is hopeful for her second dose in July, but she fears some delays due to lack of supply.
+Zainab is hopeful for her second dose in July, but she fears some delays because of the lack of supply.

 Scores of people in the eastern city of Lahore on Monday protested a shortage of AstraZeneca doses.